 If a disabled visitor requires another person, as their companion or carer to enable them to access the museum, then this person is admitted free of charge.
 If a parent is visiting the museum with a disabled child under 5 then the parent and child under 5 do not have to pay admission.
 If there are several adults accompanying the disabled child under 5, then only one adult can be admitted for free.
 All other adults and children need to pay full admission or show their annual pass.

 Free wheelchair hire is available from the Entrance Building.
-As numbers are limited and available on a first come first served basis, please contact the museum in advance to reserve to avoid disappointment: 0191 370 4000 (Lines open Mon-Fri, 9am-4.30pm).
+As numbers are limited and available on a first come first served basis, please contact the museum in advance to reserve to avoid disappointment: Tel.
+0191 370 4000.
+We are able to reserve wheelchairs for visitors with 24 hours notice.
+Wheelchairs will be sanitised after each use in line with our COVID-19 Secure health and hygiene measures.

 Visitors are welcome to use personal motorised scooters to help them get around the museum.
 These should be used along pedestrian routes with due care for pedestrians and not the roads around the museum.
 As Beamish is a large open air museum, we encourage visitors to fully charge their scooters before arriving at the museum, as you could expect to cover up to three miles during the visit.
 Please note we are not able to hire out motorised wheelchairs.
-Please note the Accessible Bus is not able to securely anchor and transport motorised scooters, please see below.
+There are no charging points at the museum due to the variety of leads and transformers used by different scooter manufacturers.
+We are not able to carry motorised scooters on the Wheelchair Accessible Vehicles due to their weight (for the lifts) and incompatibility with the wheelchair anchor points inside the buses.

 Assistance dogs are welcome throughout the museum.